New European Commentary

 2Sa 16:1 When David was a little past the top, behold, Ziba the servant of Mephibosheth met him, with a couple of donkeys saddled, and on them two hundred loaves of bread, one hundred clusters of raisins, one hundred summer fruits and a skin of wine-

 As noted on 2 Sam.
 15, the circumstances David faced repeated incidents throughout his earlier life, or the essence of them.
-He had earlier unexpectedly encountered a gift of 200 loves of bread coming towards him in the wilderness, from Abigail (1 Sam.
+He had earlier unexpectedly encountered a gift of 200 loaves of bread coming towards him in the wilderness, from Abigail (1 Sam.
 25:18).
 She may well have been with him at this time too.
 Raisins and wine were also part of the present Abigail had sent him.
 The situations were clearly controlled by God.
 David was being comforted, as we are by perceiving these things, that situations never spin totally out of Divine control.
 Even in our lowest moments there are evidences that somehow God is involved, even if we cannot attach meaning to event.

 2Sa 16:2 The king said to Ziba, What do you mean by these?
 Ziba said, The donkeys are for the king’s household to ride on; and the bread and summer fruit for the young men to eat; and the wine, that such as are faint in the wilderness may drink-